cosmiconfig/cosmiconfig/README.md

 # load-multiconfig
-Find and load config from a package.json property, rc file, or CommonJS module
+Find and load config from a package.json property, rc file (JSON or YAML), or CommonJS module.